Podcast: Play in new window | Download

 - Testing and scheduled deadlines can be useful (and desired) for this child’s learning approach.

-- A high school social experience can be a beneficial learning opportunity for an extroverted kiddo that likes to mix with lots of people.
+- A high school social experience can be a beneficial learning opportunity for an extroverted kiddo who likes to mix with lots of people.

 - Welcome to the Homeschool Mama Self-Care Podcast (& Why I Homeschool)